 Eight newly designed exhibition spaces pursue both a chronological and thematic sequence that mixes hands-on and fun experiences, and features dress-up activities for children and adults.
 Bold sculptural forms help to convey human figures and historical milestones, while 3D maps, audio-visual installations, and artifacts bring the stories and characters of Athlone to life.

-Athlone Castle, a newly renovated tourist attraction, is the perfect stop-off point in the heart of the Lakelands of Ireland, en route to the Wild Atlantic Way.
+Athlone Castle is the perfect stop off point in the Ireland's Hidden Heartland region of Ireland, en route to the Wild Atlantic Way.
 Athlone Castle Visitor Centre is the perfect family destination, just waiting to be explored and enjoyed.